Introduction

 icu_compiled_data (Default)

-ICU4X is used as a backend for formatting and plurals, they bring their own data to know what to do for each locales.
-This is great when starting up a project without knowing exactly what you need, this is why it is enabled by default, so things works right out of the box.
-But those baked data can take quite a lot of space in the final binary as it brings informations for all possible locales, so if you want to reduce this footprint you can disable this feature and provide you own data with selected informations.
-See the datagen section in the reduce binary size chapter for more informations.
+ICU4X is used as a backend for formatting and plurals.
+They bring their own data to know what to do for each locale.
+This is great when starting up a project without knowing exactly what you need.
+This is why it is enabled by default, so things work right out of the box.
+But those baked data can take quite a lot of space in the final binary as they bring information for all possible locales, so if you want to reduce this footprint, you can disable this feature and provide your own data with selected information.
+See the datagen section in the reduce binary size chapter for more information.

 plurals